 17. Witness a Greek Wedding

-This is seriously fun and it is a true representation of a traditional greek wedding (I know because I have been in quite a lot of weddings in Greece!).
+This is seriously fun, and it is a true representation of a traditional Greek wedding (I know because I have been in quite a lot of weddings in Greece!).

-This is one of the newest things to do in Santorini and it is has become a viral sensation for everyone visiting the island!
+This is one of the newest things to do in Santorini, and it has become a viral sensation among visitors to the island!18.
+Relax at Katharos Lounge

 - Katharos Lounge on Google Maps